 - A. Age.
-The Candidate shall have obtained the age of thirty (30) years at the time of the election. - B. Residence.
-The Candidate shall have established a bona fide permanent residence within the jurisdictional boundaries of the Cherokee Nation for no less than 270 days immediately preceding the day of the general election in which he or she is seeking election.
-Proof of a bona fide permanent residence shall be regulated by the Election Commission.
+The Candidate shall have obtained the age of thirty (30) years at the time of the General or Special Eelection. - B. Residence.
+The Candidate shall have established a bona fide permanent residence within the jurisdictional boundaries of the Cherokee Nation for no less than 270 days immediately preceding the day of the Ggeneral Eelection in which he or she is seeking election.
+Proof of a bona fide permanent residence shall be determined regulated by the Election Commission.
 If elected to office, the Candidate shall continuously maintain a bona fide permanent residence within the jurisdictional boundaries.
 Failure to meet this requirement shall subject the person to disqualification and removal from office.